lowlevelpabi/PL-System/README.md

 ### mainForm (Settings)

-- Added new feature 'Setup shipping details'
+- [x] Added new feature 'Setup shipping details'
-> [x] This feature allow the user to setup once their shipping detail and never input it again and again when buying.
+> This feature allow the user to setup once their shipping detail and never input it again and again when buying.

-- Fixed all text fields abnormal functionalities
+- [x] Fixed all text fields abnormal functionalities
-> [x] Throughout the making and enahcement, the functionalities of the text fields is behaving in not normal or proper condition.
+>  Throughout the making and enahcement, the functionalities of the text fields is behaving in not normal or proper condition.
 This issues are already fixed now.

+- [x] Added restriction for user profile image in settings
+> This implementation will only occur when user is not signed-in or not picking/selecting image.
+The button will automatically change the boolean value when its condition is met.

 ### Form1 (Login)